-Your Google Nest × Yale connects to the internet through a Google Nest Connect or Google Nest Guard in your home.
+Your Google Nest × Yale Lock connects to the internet through a Google Nest Connect or Google Nest Guard in your home.
 It does not directly connect to Wi-Fi.
-If your lock is offline, there are still some ways you can lock and unlock your door.
+If your Nest x Yale Lock is offline, there are still some ways you can lock and unlock your door.

 Here are some things to keep in mind if your lock is offline:

-- If your lock is having trouble reaching Guard or Connect, it will appear as Offline in the Nest app.
+- If your lock can't reach Guard or Connect, it will appear as "Offline" on the Nest app.

 - Even if your lock is offline, most passcodes will still work.
 So will the thumb turn inside your home.
 Learn more about locking and unlocking.

 Note: Anyone with scheduled access to your home won't be able to use a passcode to open the door while the lock is offline.

 - As long as your lock is offline, it won't be able to send alerts or information to your phone.